-If the status and extent of the care and maintenance program at the Donkin Mine becomes better understood, Morien's Board of Directors will re-assess the reinstatement of the Corporation's dividend program.
-If production at the Mine resumes, the Corporation intends to continue its evaluation of additional royalty assets to purchase to complement its existing assets.
+If Kameron receives the necessary approval(s) to reopen the Donkin Mine, and elects to do so upon their receipt,, Morien's Board of Directors will re-assess the reinstatement of the Corporation's dividend program.
+If production at the Mine resumes, the Corporation also intends to continue its evaluation of additional royalty assets to purchase to complement its existing assets.